git/git-merge/breakouts/git-ui.md

 ## Next Steps

-- Reach out to caleb@gitbutler.com or nico@gitbutler.com to get added to the email thread
+- Reach out to caleb[at][organising-company].com or nico[at][organising-company].com to get added to the email thread if you want to follow-up and didn't add your email